Does Sparse Connectivity Improve Generalization? Convolutional Networks Below the Edge of Stability: Preliminaries and Notations

-\textbf{``Edge of Stability'' regime.} Empirical and theoretical work \citep{cohen2020gradient,damian2022self} suggests that GD with large learning rate often reaches a regime where the linear stability threshold governs the sharpness: along the GD trajectory, there is typically a ``progressive sharpening'' phase in which $\lambda_{\max}\!\big(\nabla^2\loss(\vec{\theta}_t)\big)$ increases, until it approaches the ``Edge of Stability'' scale $2/\eta$, where $\eta$ is the learning rate.
-Throughout this paper, GD refers to vanilla GD with learning rate $\eta$ and we assume $\eta<2$.
+\textbf{``Edge of Stability'' regime.} Empirical and theoretical work \citep{cohen2021gradient,damian2023self} has shown that gradient descent on neural networks typically enters the Edge of Stability (EoS) regime: the largest Hessian eigenvalue $\lambda_{\max}(\nabla^2 \loss(\vec{\theta}_t))$ steadily increases (``progressive sharpening") until it hovers around the value $2/\eta$, where $\eta>0$ is the step size.
+Throughout this paper, GD refers to vanilla gradient descent with learning rate $\eta$, and we assume $\eta < 2$.